W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

-Some emails from the Philippines, where the first W17 is being sailed hard and regularly.
-Enjoy, and hope it helps your own evaluation.
+Some emails from experienced sailors around the globe who have sailed or seen first-hand a completed W17.
+Enjoy and hope it helps your own evaluation.

 As this was started even before the first boat was properly rigged with spray nets, drains etc, we DO hope you'll also scroll down and read some of the later comments that take you beyond 'the early days'.
 Thanks!